Quotes and Realities

 - John Jay: Attorney, Diplomat, Jurist; member of the Continental Congress where he was President of Congress; helped write the New York State constitution; Chief Justice of New York Supreme Court; co-authored, along with Alexander Hamilton and James Madison, the Federalist Papers - which were instrumental in securing the ratification of the federal Constitution; appointed first Chief Justice of the U.S. Supreme Court by President George Washington; Governor of New York; Vice-President and then President of the American Bible Society; member of the American Board of Commissioners for Foreign Missions

-Quoted from: Barton, David, Original Intent: The Courts, the Constitution, and Religion (Aledo, TX: Wallbuilder Press, 2010), 350: originally quoted from Jay, William, The Life of John Jay (New York: J. and J. Harper, 1833), Vol. II, 376, to John Murray, Jr., October 12 1816.
+Quoted from: Barton, David, Original Intent: The Courts, the Constitution, and Religion (Aledo, TX: Wallbuilder Press, 2010), 169: originally quoted from Jay, John, John Jay: The Winning of the Peace.
+Unpublished Papers 1780-1784, edited by Morris, Richard B. (New York: Harper and Row Publishers, 1980), Vol. II, 709, to Peter Augustus Jay, April 8 1784.

 Welcome